MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/install-and-configure.md

 Open the newly installed Appointment Booking solutions and verify that the cloud flows are set to the *on* status.
 If not, turn the status to *on*.

-1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
+1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
-1. Select **Solutions** on the left-side panel.
+1. Select **Solutions** on the left pane.
 1. Select the **Appointment Booking** solution from the list.
-1. Select **Cloud flows** on the left-side panel.
+1. Select **Cloud flows** on the left pane.
 1. Select *each cloud flow* to verify that it is turned on.
 1. Select **Turn on** on the command bar if the flow is not already set to *on*.